 A dialogue is developing between the Palestinian revolutionaries and the Jews, liberals, progressives, socialists and even religious conservatives.
-More and more Jewish friends are opening their arms to embrace the Palestinian revolution, and are being embraced by it.
+More and more Jewish friends are opening their arms to embrace the Palestinian Revolution and are being embraced by it.

 The Zionists are really worrying about the new phenomenon.
-In an article published by the Jerusalem Post on July 2, 1969, the editors accused those Jews of being traitors to their own people, and considered their alliance with the revolution as most serious and threatening.
+In an article published by the Jerusalem Post on July 2, 1969, the editors accused those Jews of being traitors to their own people, and consider their alliance with the revolution as most serious and threatening.
 It is important that the issue of Jewish moral schizophrenia be stressed, that Jewry's conscience be shocked into realization of the consequences of Zionism.

-It is, however, more reasonable to expect non-Israeli Jews to come to terms with the Palestinian revolution before the Israeli Jews do.
+It is, however, more reasonable to expect non-Israeli Jews to come to terms with the Palestinian Revolution before the Israeli Jews do.
 After all, Frenchmen in Paris found it easier to accept the Algerian revolution than French colons did.
-But, the efforts should continue in Palestine to win over Jews to the revolution.
+But the efforts should continue in Palestine to win over Jews to the revolution.

 Escalation of the revolution will have its consequences.
 Obviously, it is going to harden some Zionist Jews against the Palestinians especially the oligarchy that stands to lose in a democratic, open Palestine.
 But escalation will have its shock effect.
 It will bring the realization that an exclusionist Israel can be a very insecure place indeed, and that it cannot last.

-The Palestinian revolution assumes a great share of the responsibility in winning Jews to the side of the revolution by deeds, not words alone.
-The revolution should not - and in fact will not - pass any opportunity to prove to world Jewry and to Palestinian Jews that it will stand by them if persecuted and is determined to live and create with them a new Palestine not based on bias, racism, or discrimination, but on cooperation and tolerance.
+The Palestinian Revolution assumes a great share of the responsibility in winning Jews to the side of the revolution by deeds and not words alone.
+The revolution should not-and in fact will not-pass any opportunity to prove to world Jewry and to Palestinian Jews that it will stand by them if persecuted and is determined to live and create with them a new Palestine not based on bias, racism, or discrimination, but on cooperation and tolerance.

-If this campaign succeeds, both in winning battles and hearts, the democratic Palestine will become credible, and both desirable and feasible.
+If such a campaign succeeds-both in the winning of battles and of hearts-the democratic Palestine will become credible, both desirable and feasible.
 What will this new country look like?
-What does the Palestinian revolution really mean by democratic, progressive and nonsectarian?
-These are serious questions that warrant individual attention and therefore will be taken up in the following essay.
+What does the Palestinian Revolution really mean by democratic, progressive and non-sectarian?
+These are serious questions that warrant attention and therefore will be taken up in our following chapter.